mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

 blockchain data, is supported.
 Add the `--light` option to the Parity command line and read the applicable note in the [Transacting](#a_tx) section below.

-You may require other options as well.
+Other command-line options will certainly be required.
 Invoke your daemon with the `--help` option for more complete information.

 #### <a id="a_tx">Transacting and other basic operations</a>